 If you have a manual transmission, your car is more likely to stall.
 Why?
 Because with a stick shift, it’s all about that clutch.
 If you forget to engage the clutch or switch into the neutral gear when stopping, you can cause the engine to stall.

-1. First, find out what your car’s RPM should be, then locate your tachometer (tool that measures RPM).
+1. First, find out what your car’s RPM should be, then locate your tachometer (a tool that measures RPM).

-2. Place immobilizers behind your wheels to prevent them from moving.
+2. Place immobilizers behind your wheels under the car to prevent them from moving.
 Crank that parking brake.
 (Then crank that Soulja Boy.)

 What Happens When Your Car Stalls?

 If your engine stalls out, use these tips so that you don’t feel scared or stuck.
-With your newfound knowledge, you’ll be able to diagnose the problem or find someone who can help.
+With your newfound knowledge, you’ll be able to diagnose the problem whether you have an automatic or manual transmission or find someone who fixes cars for a living who can help.